 - Soft drinks

-- Fruit drinks such as punches and cocktails (excluding 100% pure fruit juices)
+- Fruit drinks (excluding 100% pure fruit juices)

 - Slushy (flavoured frozen drinks)

 - Energy drinks (ex.: Red Bull, Monster, Rockstar, Guru, etc.)

 - Ready-made cold teas and coffees

 - Recent data from the Institut de la statistique du Québec show that 4 out of 10 Quebecers are regular consumers of sugar-sweetened beverages.1

 - On a daily basis, at least one sugary drink is consumed by:

 - 19% of 15 years old and over (23,9% of men et 14,3% of women);1

 - about 20% of of children aged 4 and over.3